 Responsive bottle feeding

-If you are offering your baby expressed breastmilk from a bottle or mixed feeding:
+If you are offering your baby expressed breastmilk or formula milk from a bottle or mixed feeding:

 Alcohol, smoking & medicines